CosminPetriuc/CosminPetriuc/README.md

 ### Hi there <img src="https://github.com/yashpreet2707/yashpreet2707/blob/main/assets/wave.gif" width="30px"> , I am Cosmin Petriuc!
 ---

-📚 Mathematics & Computer Science Student | Second Year 🖥️
+📚 Mathematics & Computer Science Student | Third Year 🖥️

 <img src="https://github.com/yashpreet2707/yashpreet2707/blob/main/assets/wave.gif" width="30px"> Welcome to my GitHub profile!
 My name is Cosmin Petriuc and I'm a passionate mathematics and computer science student currently in my second year of study.
 My journey in the world of programming and problem-solving has been exhilarating so far, and I'm eager to share my projects and learning experiences with you.